AustinBozgoz/Novel-Metrics-for-Analyzing-Extreme-Heat-Patterns-Across-US-Cities-/README.md

 Processing: Uses MetPy for unit-aware calculations (e.g. Heat Index) and Scipy for probability distribution plot analysis as well as outlier detection.

 Output: Generates cleaned data, hourly readings of daily maximum/average temperature, heat index, wet-bulb temperature, relative humidity; generates probability distribution plots of those variables for each city; generates a log of quantitative descriptors for those probability distribution plots for comparing extreme values between cities.
+Also generates 2 large SQL databases: one for all the daily maxes searchable by city/station, another for all the probability distribution descriptors searchable by month range, year range, and heat descriptor.

 # Key Features: